Tusk-Bilasimo/Primes/README.md

 Revealing the composites in the pairsList

-While there is no obvious pattern to the distribution of the primes, there is a clear pattern to the composite numbers in the list, all of the segregated pairs in the series are primes up until a².
+While there is no obvious pattern to the distribution of the primes(see proof), there is a clear pattern to the composite numbers in the list, all of the segregated pairs in the series are primes up until a².
 The composites in the segregated pairsList are revealed in a two step alternating pattern.

 STEP ONE